-By stabilizing the ancient central cay, the area of ~22.8 km triggers the formation of a freshwater lens and the stratification of the underground water (Figure 12A).
+By stabilizing the ancient central cay, the area of $\sim$ 22.8 km triggers the formation of a freshwater lens and the stratification of the underground water (Figure 12a).
 According to Larson and Mylroie (2018), this area is enough to establish a freshwater lens with diffuse flow, but it is too small to allow turbulent flow.

-The conditions for the FMC development started with the establishment of the mixing zone (Figure 12A).
-The phreatic morphologies observed at 6 m asl are concordant with diffuse subterranean flow through the matrix or interparticle porosity of eogenetic diagenesis (Vacher and Mylroie, 2002).
+The conditions for the FMC development started with the establishment of the mixing zone (Figure 12a).
+The phreatic morphologies observed at 6 m a.s.l. are concordant with diffuse subterranean flow through the matrix or interparticle porosity of eogenetic diagenesis (Vacher & Mylroie, 2002).
 Pore size increases by the connecting pores, reaching dimensions such as FMCs (Breithaupt et al., 2021a).

-During the MIS 5e in the Mexican Caribbean region, coral data support a sea level of +6 m asl (Blanchon et al., 2009).
-The +6 m asl coincides with the apparition of the phreatic chambers of the classic and multiphase
+During the MIS 5e in the Mexican Caribbean region, coral data support the hypothesis that sea level reached +6 m a.s.l.
+(Blanchon et al., 2009).
+Which coincides with the apparition of the phreatic chambers of the classic and multiphase FMCs in the terrace II and flanks of terrace III.